overground/Magisk/docs/tools.md

                                 use if you need to publicly apply mounts
 ```

 Note: even though the `-Z, --context` option is not listed above, it actually still exists for compatibility with apps using SuperSU.
-However MagiskSU will silently ignore the option since it's no more relevant.
+However MagiskSU will silently ignore the option since it's no longer relevant.

 ### resetprop
 An applet of `magisk`, an advanced system property manipulation utility.
 Here's some background knowledge: